dsmotepalli/EasySend/README.md

-## Built a basic version of PayTM Frontend and Backend
+## Built a basic version of money transfer Frontend and Backend

 ### Signup Page